In brief

 Wrap custom-mixed clay tightly, label the recipe, and test an older mix before you rely on it for an important batch.

 Once you've mixed a custom color, wrap it tightly in plastic wrap (cling film) or keep it in an airtight container.
-Label it with the exact recipe so you can compare it later.
+Label it with your recipe so you can compare it later.

 Properly wrapped polymer clay often stays workable for a long time when stored in a cool spot away from direct sun and heat, but firmness can still change with age, brand, and storage conditions.
 Knead a small test piece before you rely on an older mix for a larger job.

-Pro tip: Keep a "color journal" or spreadsheet with:
+Maker note: Keep a color journal or spreadsheet with:

 - Recipe name and date created